Reviewable/Reviewable/docs/repositories.md

         {
           username: 'pkaminski', teams: ['reviewable/developers'],
           disposition: 'discussing',  // Participant's current disposition
-          resolved: true,  // False if this participant is blocking resolution
+          resolved: true,  // False if this participant is not in favor of resolving and it's their turn to follow up
           read: true,  // False if this participant has unread messages in this discussion
           lastActivityTimestamp: 1436828040000  // Last time user sent a message or changed disposition }